OctopusDeploy/docs/docs/operations-runbooks/runbooks-vs-deployments/index.md

 ---
 title: Runbooks vs deployments
-description: Dexribing the diffrences between a deployment and a runbook
+description: Describing the differences between a deployment and a runbook
 position: 10
 ---